Smruti1056/sapper-ecommerce/README.md

 Thats all !

 Open http://localhost:4400 on chrome.
-Your app should be live
+Your app should be live now

 # Deployment